NginxProxyManager/nginx-proxy-manager/README.md

 1. Your home router will have a Port Forwarding section somewhere.
 Log in and find it
 2. Add port forwarding for port 80 and 443 to the server hosting this project
 3. Configure your domain name details to point to your home, either with a static ip or a service like DuckDNS
-4. Use the NPM here as your gateway to forward to your other web based services
+4. Use the Nginx Proxy Manager here as your gateway to forward to your other web based services

 ## Screenshots